Response factor: Chromatography

 This conclusion is reached because the ratio of the area of octane to that of nonane is the least in mixture 1 and the most, in mixture 2.
 Mixture 3 has an intermediate ratio.
 This ratio can be written as $Area_{octane}/Area_{nonane}$.

 In chromatography, the area of a peak is proportional to the number of moles (n) times some constant of proportionality (k), Area = k×n.
-The number of moles of compound is equal to the concentration (molarity, M) times the volume, n = MV.
+The number of moles of compound is equal to the concentration (c) times the volume, n = cV.
 From these equations, the following derivation is made:

 Since both compounds are in the same solution and are injected together, the volume terms are equal and cancel out.
 The above equation is then rearranged to solve for the ratio of the k's.
 This ratio is then called the response factor, F.

 The response factor, F, is equal to the ratios of the k's, which are constant.
 Therefore, F is constant.
 What this means is that regardless of the amounts of octane and nonane in solution, the ratio of the ratios of area to concentration will always yield a constant.

 In practice, a solution containing known amounts of both octane and nonane is injected into a GC and a response factor, F, is calculated.
 Then a separate solution with an unknown amount of octane and a known amount of nonane is injected.
 The response factor is applied to the data from the second solution and the unknown concentration of the octane is found.

 This example deals with the analysis of octane and nonane, but can be applied to any two compounds.